grassharper/monitoring-plugins/plugins/check_redis/README.md

 ### check connection to Redis

-Aside from returning that the connection was successful, the output also container the number of client connections, uptime in days and user memory in human readable representation.
+Aside from returning that the connection was successful, the output also contains the number of client connections, uptime in days and user memory in human readable representation.

 ```bash
 $ ./check_redis -H 127.0.0.1 -P 1234